THE S.O. WHAT! LITERACY, LIFE SKILLS, AND CHARACTER EDUCATION CURRICULUM FOR MIDDLE SCHOOL STUDENTS

 A LIFE SKILLS CURRICULUM FOR MIDDLE SCHOOL STUDENTS THAT IMPROVES LITERACY

 The S.O.
 What!
 Literacy, Life Skills, and Character Education curriculum guides students through my journey from bullying and insecurity to confidence and success.
 Through the text along with the workbook and journal, students explore the obstacles that I encountered, discuss my challenges and choices, and examine their own.
 The curriculum helps students discover who they are, what they like, and possible career paths to pursue.
 With a focus on helping students achieve success by overcoming their obstacles, eliminating their excuses, and calculating their choices, the curriculum addresses tough topics that impact students’ lives the most.
-The non-fiction text has an estimated Lexile band of 1050-1160, which aptly supports the Common Core emphasis on text range, quality and complexity.
+The non-fiction text has an estimated Lexile band of 1050-1160, which aptly supports the Higher Learning Standards emphasis on text range, quality and complexity.
 Because of the content and relatability of the text, even struggling readers push themselves to read and comprehend the material improving their literacy skills.

 A MIDDLE SCHOOL CURRICULUM THAT HELPS SCHOOLS: